yudongdiao/yudongdiao.github.io/README.md

 This template is made by [itsron717](https://github.com/itsron717).

-The instrustions of installing this theme is [here](https://github.com/itsron717/ParticleGround-Portfolio).
+The instrustions of installing this theme are [here](https://github.com/itsron717/ParticleGround-Portfolio).